kefan96/Restaurant_App/README.md

+## Update!!!
+Scoll down to the bottom to see thoughs on implementing using React

 # Restaurants App
 > A frontend exercise by Kefan Yang, for STIT, build in node.js

-A live demo (on heroku) can be found [here](https://morning-plains-38989.herokuapp.com/), if you have any problems, feel free to contact me at ky1323@nyu.edu.
+[A live demo (on heroku) can be found here](https://morning-plains-38989.herokuapp.com/), if you have any problems, feel free to contact me at ky1323@nyu.edu.

 ## Development Guide